cselab/Mirheo/README.md

 ### unreleased

 * support for RDMA communication
+* membrane fluctuation forces: use uniform distribution instead of gaussian so that it is bounded
-* more robust computation of Lim forces
+* membrane forces: more robust computation of Lim forces
+* internal changes:
-* internal changes: simplify interface of interaction manager
+  * simplify interface of interaction manager
+  * pairwise forces can contain only host memory variable and pass a separate handle to gpu
+  * pairwise interaction: compiled separately when template instances are created

 ### v0.11.4